naucon/Utility/README.md

 ## About

-This package contains miscellaneous php interfaces and classes to structure and organize data as well as groups of objects.
+This package provides miscellaneous php interfaces and classes to structure and organize data as well as groups of objects.

 ### Features